Files

 This tutorial will work through several exercises to introduce the core concepts used in typical tabular workflows and the associated FME transformers that can be utilized to perform merging and joining operations.
 Each exercise builds upon the lessons from the previous exercise.

-We will be generating a report that enhances Water Meter data for an inspection program by supplementing it with additional attributes (fields) using Municipal Lot/Property data.
+We will generate a report that enhances Water Meter data for an inspection program by supplementing it with additional attributes (fields) from Municipal Lot/Property data.

 Step-by-step Instructions